-\ Please note only one of these courses will run dependent upon interest
+Please note all courses will only run dependent upon interest

 Art & Design (A Level)

 If you are an ideas person and you like creating things that are useful and visually appealing, then the art and design course could be the option for you.
 It will help you gain a greater understanding, appreciation and enjoyment of the visual arts.
 We encourage lateral thinkers and creative problemsolvers.